 All prospective students who wish to apply via Recognition of Prior Learning should initially contact the central Admissions and Enquiries Team who will be able to support you through the process.
 Please note that if you may be considering applying for the Barristers Training Course (BTC) you will need to consult the BSB if you are asking to be exempt from any of the modules on the BTC.

 This course is designed for non-law graduates interested in becoming a solicitor or barrister.
 The Postgraduate Diploma in Law (PGDL) provides you with the foundation of legal knowledge and skills required for your legal training.
 For aspiring barristers, it satisfies the Bar Standards Board’s academic requirements to permit you to commence the vocational stage of training (e.g. the Barristers Training Course).
 For aspiring solicitors, it provides a solid grounding in the fundamental legal knowledge and skills required for key parts of the Solicitors Qualifying Examination.

 This course provides a thorough consideration of the foundational law subjects, whilst allowing you to keep your options open before deciding which branch of the legal professions (solicitor or barrister) to train for.
-Beyond the core subjects, you will also have the opportunity to undertake practical experience at an early stage in our award-winning Legal Advice Centre.
+Beyond the core subjects, you will also have the opportunity to undertake practical experience at an early stage in our award-winning NLS Legal.

 You will be taught by our outstanding teaching team, consisting of both experienced legal professionals and leading researchers in Law.

 Why study at Nottingham Law School

 - 100% of NTU's research submitted to the Law Unit of Assessment was assessed to be world-leading or internationally excellent in terms of research impact (REF 2021).

 - We have a long-established reputation for delivering excellence in legal education.